surancy/surancy.github.io/_posts/2019-04-29-QA-System-Note.md

 description: notes on building an information retrieval QA System
 ---

-# Question Answering System
-by Chenyu Shen
-04/2019
-This mainly focuses on some key features for generating answers in an IR-based QA System

-References from **Speech and Language Processing 3rd ed** by *Daniel Jurafsky and James H. Martin*

 ## QA Pipeline
 ![qafrombook.png](\assets\images\blog\qa-notes\qafrombook.png)
 from *Speech and Language Processing 3rd ed* P.403